hartmanbfl/transcript-translate-server/README.md

 3. Once the server is deployed, if everything worked, you should be able to access the server using the domain name listed near the top of the dashboard.

+### Hackathon deployment
+Current hackathon 2023 version is deployed to render at https://debabel-server.onrender.com.

+## Configuring the Server for a Specific Church
+The way that the mobile app will appear is driven by data controlled on the server side.
+For that reason, you will need to setup some items in the .env file running in Render for your church.
+- **DEFAULT_SERVICE_CODE**: this can be any number, but it is used in the QR code that is generated to distinguish a particular service.
+   The same number can be used all the time as long as there are not two simulataneous services going on using the software.
+- **CHURCH_KEY**: This can be any work, phrase, etc., but it is used by operators to be able to start the streaming service.
+   I typically choose church name or abbreviation.
+- **CHURCH_LOGO**: TBD - right now this is built into the code, so plan is to make this more configurable.
+  For now, you can just use logo.png for the DeBabel logo.
+- **CHURCH_GREETING**: Message that appears at top of app
+- **CHURCH_MESSAGE**: Array of messages that appear in front page of app.
+Each message string will appear on it's own paragraph.
+- **CHURCH_ADDITIONAL_WELCOME**: Specially thememed message at the bottom of the greeting
+- **TRANSLATION_LANGUAGES**: Which languages you want to appear in the mobile app
+- **DEBABEL_CLIENT_APP**: The URL of the client web app.
+This is used for generating the QR code automatically.
+- **SERVICE_TIMEOUT**: The amount of time in minutes before the transcription/translation service automatically turns off.
+This is to avoid the possibility of running unintentionally for a long period of time and costing money.

 ## Running the Server
 - Navigate the the URL created by Render (typically https://\<render-project-name\>.onrender.com)
 - Login with your credentials that you created during the Firebase setup